ES-1085/f2025-ds1-project-ajj-project/memo/memo.md

 ```

 <img src="memo_files/figure-gfm/growth-distribution-by-recovery-1.png" alt="Box plot comparing GDP growth distribution for two recovery categories from 2021 to 2024.
 The x-axis shows “Booming” and “Recovering,” and the y-axis shows GDP growth in percent.
 The “Booming” group has higher median growth and a wider range of values, including an upper outlier, while the “Recovering” group shows lower median growth and a narrower spread."  />

-#### Description:

-The boxplot compares GDP growth distributions for the two recovery
-categories, Booming and Recovering, over the period from 2021 to 2024.
-Most countries in the dataset fall into the Booming category, which
-shows that a large share of both OECD and non-OECD economies experienced
-average annual growth above 3 percent during the post-COVID recovery.
-The Recovering category has fewer countries and shows a noticeably lower
-median rate of growth.

-Initially, we wanted to add a category named “stagnating” but we decided
-against doing so, as no single country in our datasets had average
-growth in negative levels during the selected time period, which would
-have classified them as stagnating.

-The Booming group has a wider range of values and includes one clear
-outlier at the top, which represents Ireland’s unusually high
-post-pandemic growth.
-The Recovering group is more tightly clustered,
-with values concentrated closer to zero.

-A broader pattern also emerges from the distribution.
-Many advanced
-economies, such as Germany, Austria, Finland, and the Netherlands, show
-slower growth and therefore appear more often in the Recovering
-category.
-This reflects typical features of mature, high-income
-economies, which tend to expand at a steadier and slower pace.
-In
-contrast, several emerging and developing economies in Asia and Africa
-experienced rapid post-COVID rebounds driven by rising domestic demand,
-expanding labor markets, and catch-up growth.
-These types of countries
-tend to be in the Booming category.

 ### Plot 4: GDP Growth Animation